Wexford to hang up his trilby?

 While filming for previous Rendell mysteries has often included Hampshire, most of the internal scenes for Harm Done were filmed at RAF Northolt on the outskirts of London.

 The producers of the film approached the constabulary to try to ensure that a police incident room and a press conference looked as realistic as possible.
 As a result, the Force Identification Bureau set up some dummy Police National Computer pages for the programme’s suspect after getting a detailed description of him from the Blue Heaven Productions team.
 And Media Services provided the press releases and the press conference backdrop for a crucial scene in the film.

 George, who at the time of filming was nursing some fractured ribs after a nasty fall said he would always have strong links to Hampshire.

 “The first one of these I did 13 years ago, I lived in Nursling and in North Baddesley for another,” he said.“I got to know Romsey very well and got to know very many people in Romsey too.”

 “I have been very fortunate to be invited to CID dinners in Hampshire in the past as well.”

-He admits however, that a policeman’s lot has never held any appeal for him - a life as an actor and writer was all that he wanted.
+He admits, however, that a policeman’s lot has never held any appeal for him.
+Life as an actor and writer was all that he wanted.
 It also means he can claim a terrific clear-up rate for his inquiries.

-“I have always said that the difference between a real police officer and someone like Wexford is that real officers have all sorts of murders and unsolved crimes hanging about all the time - but I can always solve all mine in two or three hours, according to the time-slot we have got.”
+“I have always said that the difference between a real police officer, and someone like Wexford, is that real officers have all sorts of murders and unsolved crimes hanging about all the time.
+But I can always solve all mine in two or three hours, according to the time slot we have.”